trang1618/treeheatr-manuscript/manuscript.md

 ### Availability and implementation
 The *treeheatr* package is freely available under the permissive [MIT license](https://opensource.org/licenses/MIT) at <https://trang1618.github.io/treeheatr>.
-It comes with a detailed vignette that is automatically built with continuous integration.
+It comes with a detailed vignette that is automatically built with [GitHub Actions](https://github.com/features/actions) continuous integration.

 ### Contact
 <ttle@pennmedicine.upenn.edu>